Small Business Org Chart Structure

 Owner-led pattern

-This model is common in the earliest stage.
 The owner directly manages most contributors and handles escalations personally.
-It works when the team is small and operational complexity is still low.
+This works early when complexity is low and decisions are fast.

 Function-led pattern